 Understanding PT-141

 PT-141, also known as bremelanotide, is a synthetic peptide analogue of alpha-melanocyte stimulating hormone (α-MSH).
 Originally developed from the tanning peptide Melanotan II, PT-141 was found to exhibit distinct effects on sexual arousal through melanocortin receptor pathways in the central nervous system.
+The compound received FDA approval in 2019 under the brand name Vyleesi for the treatment of hypoactive sexual desire disorder (HSDD) in premenopausal women (Dhillon & Keam, 2019).

 Unlike phosphodiesterase-5 (PDE5) inhibitors that work through vascular mechanisms, PT-141 acts centrally on melanocortin receptors, particularly MC3R and MC4R, which are involved in sexual motivation and arousal pathways.